Questions Before You Go

 Getting around Athens, and the rest of Greece, is much easier than before the 2004 Olympics.
-The underground Metro system runs almost to the door of the School (“Evangelismos” stop) from the Eleftherios Venizelos international airport, and then allows access to most of the city.
+The underground Metro system runs almost to the door of the School (“Evangelismos” stop) from the Eleftherios Venizelos International Airport, and then allows access to most of the city.
 The suburban rail system (“Proastiakos”) provides access to Corinth, but, for exploring the rest of the country, bus and air services are more reliable than train.
-Hiring a car is expensive and driving in Athens can be nerve-wracking.

 WHAT SHOULD I PACK?